Allocating Resources to Containers

 docker run -ti -c 1024 ubuntu:14.04 /bin/bash

-Assume you have three containers running, two with
+Assume three containers are running, two with

 1024 CPU share and one with